bimo2/DNA/README.md

 # 2 `deposit bimo2 balance.to` <- [address] = "bimo2"
 ```

-### Void Commands
+### Comments

-Commands can be void during execution by prefixing the command with `#` (space required).
-This can be useful to print comments or skipped steps in a workflow.
+Comments can be printed during execution by prefixing a command with `#` (space required).
+This can be useful to print logs or skipped steps in a workflow.

 ```json
 [